documentationfor yFiles for HTML 3.0.0.3

 The visualization of the marquee rectangle can be customized by setting a custom

 IObjectRenderer<TRenderTag> to MarqueeSelectionInputMode’s marqueeRenderer property.
-If only the fill or stroke of the marquee rectangle should be adjusted, it is recommended to use CSS styling instead as explained in CSS Styling of Marquee Rectangle:
+If only the fill or stroke of the marquee rectangle should be adjusted, it is recommended to use CSS styling instead as explained in Styling of Marquee Rectangle:

 .yfiles-marquee-rect-template {